How Green Finance Is Shaping the Future of the Global Economy

 Shaping the Global Economy: Impact and Benefits

 The influence of green finance extends far beyond simple environmental compliance; it is actively reshaping economic landscapes and creating new investment opportunities.
+We outline some of these ways below.

 1. Decarbonisation and the Energy Transition